 ||There is an opportunity for verbal feedback during all tutorial and practical sessions, and after the field trip.

 On completion of this course, the student will be able to:

-- demonstrate an overview of the physical processes operating within the Earth, and understand the principles of some of the geophysical techniques by which this information is derived.
+- They will also develop an overview of the physical processes operating within the Earth, and understand the principles of some of the geophysical techniques by which this information is derived.
 They will have gained practical experience of how geophysical observations can be interpreted.

 |Marshak, S (2008) Earth: Portrait of a Planet. |